 Parking is allowed on most city streets (unless posted otherwise by homeowners).
-Some streets directly adjacent to the festival are posted as No Parking to ensure pedestrian safety.
-Additional no parking is posted along the parade route from Saturday night to Sunday late afternoon.
-Handicapped parking is available at no charge in the bank parking lot on Highway 57 across from the park.
+Some streets directly adjacent to the festival are posted as Foot Traffic Only to ensure pedestrian safety.
+Additional No Parking Parade Route signs are posted from Saturday night to Sunday late afternoon.

 Is there a charge for attending Marigold as a visitor?

-No. However, some activities organized in conjunction with Marigold Days like the Firemen’s Breakfast, the Saloon’s street dance and the Theater Company’s melodrama do require tickets or a free will offering.
+No. However, some activities organized in conjunction with Marigold Days like the Firemen’s Breakfast and the Saloon’s street dance do require tickets or a free will offering.
 The 5K Stagecoach Run/Walk and the Softball Tournament also charge an entrance fee.
 Forms for these activities are located on each page of the website.